soulsys/totvs-advpl-lib/docs/samples/mail.md

 </html>
 ```

-A partir do HTML basta substituir as variáveis definidas no template.
+A partir da definição do HTML basta substituir as variáveis contidas no template.

 ```cpp
 user function HtmlMailSample()